sanjarakanovic/Tensorflow_AdaIN_StyleTransfer/README.md

 ## Color control

-Color control is achieved by matching color histogram of the style image to that of the content image, then performing normal style transfer using the color-aligned style image as the style input.
+Color control is achieved by matching the color histogram of the style image to that of the content image, then performing normal style transfer using the color-aligned style image as the style input.

 ![image of color_control](https://github.com/sanjarakanovic/Tensorflow_AdaIN_StyleTransfer/blob/main/imgs/color-control.png)

 ## Spatial control

-Spatial control is achieved by performing AdaIN separately to different regions in the content feature maps using statistics from different style inputs, so binary mask is used.
+Spatial control is achieved by performing AdaIN separately to different regions in the content feature maps using statistics from different style inputs, so a binary mask is used.

 ![image of spatial_control](https://github.com/sanjarakanovic/Tensorflow_AdaIN_StyleTransfer/blob/main/imgs/spatial-control.png)